MGoodche/datasciencecoursera/DataCleaning/Test3.md

 > arrange(merge, desc(Rank))[13,"Economy"]
 [1] "St. Kitts and Nevis"
 ```
+The answer is 189 matches, 13th country is St. Kitts and Nevis

 ### 4) What is the average GDP ranking for the "High income: OECD" and "High income: nonOECD" group?
 ```[javascript]